ninabarzh/ipa/content/en/docs/workshops/detect-fakes/_index.md

 Each group discusses three questions.
 Then, each group shares one insight or tip with everyone.

 *Facilitator cue:* Normalise doubt.
 These tools are meant to deceive.
-There is strength in pausing and checking — not reacting fast.
+There is strength in pausing and checking,  not reacting fast.

 ### If someone uses a deepfake to target you (10 minutes)

 **Practical actions**:

-* Take a breath — you are not alone, and this can be handled
+* Take a breath,  you are not alone, and this can be handled
 * Save the evidence (video, screenshot, link)
 * Write down when and where you saw it
 * Report it on the platform (abuse of synthetic media is banned on most)
-* Get support — legal, emotional, digital
+* Get support,  legal, emotional, digital
 * Do **not** confront the person behind it alone

 Encourage contacting a support worker before taking steps.